 Funding information

 Each funder is different in terms of where, what, when and how it funds.
-Many funders also provide helpful resources you can use to help you prepare your application for funding.
+Many funders also provide helpful resources to help you prepare your application.
 Other organisations provide lists of funding sources and the list below is not exhaustive.
-If you know of any other useful funding sources, please contact Arts Access Aotearoa (E: info@artsaccess.org.nz).
+If you know of any other useful funding sources, please contact Arts Access Aotearoa at info@artsaccess.org.nz.

 Lists of funding sources